jagrvargen/holbertonschool-machine_learning/supervised_learning/0x00-binary_classification/README.md

 ### 19-deep_neural_network.py - Adds a method to calculate the cost of the model.

 ### 20-deep_neural_network.py - Adds a method to evaluate the model's predictions.

+### 21-deep_neural_network.py - Adds a method to perform gradient descent on the neural network.